-In November 2021, the FASB issued ASU No. 2021-10 -Government Assistance (Topic 832) Disclosures by Business Entities about Government Assistance.
+In November 2021, the FASB issued ASU No. 2021-10 - Government Assistance (Topic 832) Disclosures by Business Entities about Government Assistance.
 The amendments improve financial reporting by requiring disclosures that increase the transparency of transactions with a government accounted for by applying a grant or contribution accounting model by analogy, including (1) the types of transactions, (2) the accounting for those transactions, and (3) the effect of those transactions on an entity's financial statements.
 The amendments are effective for annual periods beginning after December 15, 2021.
 Early application of the amendments is permitted.
 The Company is currently evaluating the impact of adoption on its consolidated financial statements.

 In October 2021, the FASB issued ASU No. 2021-08-Business Combinations (Topic 805)-Accounting for Contract Assets and Contract Liabilities from Contracts with Customer.
 The amendments require acquiring entities to apply ASC 606 to recognize and measure contract assets and contract liabilities in a business combination.
 The amendments improve comparability by specifying for all acquired revenue contracts regardless of their timing of payment (1) the circumstances in which the acquirer should recognize contract assets and contract liabilities that are acquired in a business combination and (2) how to measure those contract assets and contract liabilities.
-The amendments improve comparability after the business combination by providing consistent recognition and measurement guidance for revenue contracts with customers acquired in a business combination.
+The amendments improve comparability after the business combination by providing consistent recognition and measurement guidance for revenue contracts with customers acquired in a business combination and revenue contracts with customers not acquired in a business combination.
+The amendments not acquired in a business combination by providing consistent recognition and measurement guidance for revenue contracts with customers acquired in a business combination and revenue contracts with customers not acquired in a business combination.
 The amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
 The Company is currently evaluating the impact of adoption on its consolidated financial statements.